Research Data Management

 Adaptable templates for organisational or disciplinary use

 The different elements of the guide should be considered minimum requirement that can be amended to accommodate institutional or disciplinary policies and practices.
-Organisations and disciplines can use the following templates (in .docx format) to adapt the basic framework to their needs:
+Organisations and disciplines can use the following templates (in .docx and .odt formats) to adapt the basic framework to their needs:

 RDM Guidance for Organisations

 - Core Requirements for Data Management Plans (.docx version)

 - Core Requirements for Data Management Plans (.odt version)